rudymatela/fitspec/black/README.md

   shows the smallest surviving mutant for our empty property set

 The surviving mutant shown, is clearly not a valid implementation of sort.
 For the empty list, it returns `[0]`.
-We should improve our property set by killing that mutant, lets start very simple: sorting an empty list must yield an empty
+We should improve our property set by killing that mutant.
+Lets start very simple: sorting an empty list must yield an empty list:
-list:

 	pmap n sort' =
 	  [ sort' [] == []